Gene Case

-Eugene Lawrence "Gene" Case (December 6, 1937 – September 9, 2010) was an American advertising executive who developed campaigns for Mennen Skin Bracer and Tums, and developed ads for political campaigns for Lyndon B. Johnson's 1964 presidential election campaign, as well as for Nelson Rockefeller and Robert F. Wagner.
+Eugene Lawrence Case (December 6, 1937 – September 9, 2010) was an American advertising executive who developed campaigns for Mennen Skin Bracer and Tums, and developed ads for political campaigns for Lyndon B. Johnson's 1964 presidential election campaign, as well as for Nelson Rockefeller and Robert F. Wagner.
 Case was a founder of the firm Jordan McGrath Case & Partners.

+Early life

 Case was born on December 6, 1937, in Knoxville, Tennessee, where his father worked for the Tennessee Valley Authority.
 The success his father had in the New Deal helped shape Case's liberal philosophy, saying "I saw government lift [my home] region out of Appalachian-style poverty".
 He earned his undergraduate degree from Cornell University, where he majored in architecture and was a member of the Quill and Dagger society.
 He entered the advertising field in 1961, when he took a position as a copywriter at the J. Walter Thompson agency.